At Lawrence, we consider the impact of our decisions through a sustainability lens.

 Have you ever wondered how much energy your phone charger uses when plugged in all day, even when not actively charging your phone?
 The Kill-a-Watt makes it easy to find out.

-You can find bins for recycling used batteries in all major residence halls, the Mudd Library and at the Warch Campus Center info desk.
+You can find bins for recycling used electronics and batteries in all major residence halls, the Mudd Library and at the Warch Campus Center info desk.

 Get a discount on your morning coffee by bringing your own reusable mug!